Sub0720/HotPlay/README.md

 ## ⌨️ Default Keyboard Shortcuts

-> These are the default mappings after installing HotPlay.You can change by going through the content.js and yeah the popup doesn't saves nor works and i am not gonna fix it because im lazy.
+> These are the default mappings after installing HotPlay.
+You can change the shortcuts by going through the content.js and yeah the popup doesn't saves nor works and i am not gonna fix it because im lazy.

 ### Playback
 - **K** — Play / Pause (hover-based)